lenovo/puppet.lenovo-lxca/README.md

 ```
 In the above example,
 <USERNAME> and <PASSWORD> refer to Puppet's login for the device
-FQDN refers to Fully Qualified Domain Name of the switch
+FQDN refers to Fully Qualified Domain Name of the lxca

 NOTE: Make sure the Lxca is reachable by its FQDN from the Master and Agent instance